AndunHH/spacemouse/README.md

 Note: We are still using the emulated USB HID protocoll for the CAD mouse.
 Therefore, you need to define the pressed button in the config.h and than configure some actions on your PC driver.
 We are not emulating a standard keyboard.

 See [#68](https://github.com/AndunHH/spacemouse/issues/68) for more details.

+## Hall effect sensors
+@JarnoBoks merged the source code by @ChromeBee [space mouse with linear hall effect sensors](https://www.printables.com/model/940040-cad-mouse-spacemouse-using-hall-effect-sensors) resp. [the github repo](https://github.com/ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse) with this repository to integrate the hall effect sensor space mouse approach.
+The code is especially using the [PCB by Michael Roth](https://www.printables.com/model/1063960-cad-mouse-spacemouse-using-hall-effect-sensors-w-p) or the [PCB by Andun](https://github.com/AndunHH/Hall-Effect-PCB).
+See [Version 1.1](https://github.com/AndunHH/spacemouse/releases/tag/v1.1.0): Support of Hall Effect Sensors.

+In this mouse the joysticks are replaced by springs, magnets and linear hall effect sensors to avoid the mechanical limits of the joystick approach.

+To read the eight linear hall effect sensors instead of the joysticks, use the `HALLEFFECT` definition in the config.h. @JarnoBoks provided a complete example: [config_sample_hall_effect.h](spacemouse-keys/config_sample_hall_effect.h) and proceed with the calibration as described in the config file.

 # See also